lambdaisland/facai/README.md

 Finally we think that coming up with good example data is valuable work that deserves a larger payoff.
 The same shape of data you need for your tests can serve you well when testing UI, or when documenting internal APIs in repl sessions or notebooks.

 So this is what Facai factories are about.
 A standardized way to define "factories" for the various types of information that flow through your app.
-It has a bit of smarts, it knows about associations between different types of entities, and can integrate with the database (be it relational or datalog), to quickly create an insert the data you need.
+It has a bit of smarts, it knows about associations between different types of entities, and can integrate with the database (be it relational or datalog), to quickly create and insert the data you need.

 That concludes the TED talk.
 Let's have a quick runthrough of what all of this looks like.